· David Cruz · Schools & Special Education · 7 min read

 Meeting Federal Requirements

-The Individuals with Disabilities Education Act (IDEA) and Every Student Succeeds Act (ESSA) both emphasize evidence-based practices.
-Schools must demonstrate that interventions are implemented as designed and that data supports their effectiveness.
+The Individuals with Disabilities Education Act (IDEA) requires IEP services to be based on “peer-reviewed research, to the extent practicable.”
+The Every Student Succeeds Act (ESSA) goes further, defining tiered evidence standards for educational interventions.
+Together, these laws create an expectation that schools can demonstrate their interventions are implemented as designed and that data supports their effectiveness.

 Digital data collection creates automatic documentation trails.
 Timestamps show when data was collected.
 Audit logs demonstrate consistent implementation.
 Progress monitoring data feeds directly into IEP goal tracking.

-What to Look for in School Data Tools
+What to Look for in a School Data Collection App

 Not all data collection apps suit school environments.
-Clinical tools designed for one-to-one ABA therapy often fail in multi-student classrooms.
+Clinical apps designed for one-to-one ABA therapy often fail in multi-student classrooms.
 When evaluating options, consider:

 Cross-platform access.
 Schools use Chromebooks heavily.
 Does the app work on web, iOS, Android, and Chromebook?